 You’ve probably heard the joke that the greatest insult you can give a Bible teacher is that your work is both original and good.
 Why is that funny?
 The part that’s original is not good, and the part that’s good is not original.

 The goal of Bible study is to be right, not original.

 Folks have been studying Scripture for 1000s of years.
-At this point in history I suspect any truly original interpretation is probably wrong.
+At this point in history, I suspect any truly original interpretation is probably wrong.
 It’s hubris to think that in all that study no one ever got it right (until I came along).
-And it’s folly to ignore good work done by those who came before us.
+On the other hand, it’s folly to ignore good work done by those who came before us.

-Ideally, we have an unbroken chain of understanding from Jesus to the Apostles through the Scriptures to various teachers who pass on that same truth.
+Ideally, we have an unbroken chain of understanding from Jesus to the apostles through the Scriptures to various teachers who pass on that same truth today.
 Original thinking could very well break the chain.

 How do we know when we are “accurately handling the word of truth” and when we have crossed a copyright line?

 While I don’t claim to have all the answers or a perfect citation record, as a teacher who is constantly learning from others, I’ve had to develop some general guidelines: